What is XChange?

 General Manager Industry Engagement, GS1 Australia

-Bonnie is an accomplished and passionate supply chain and eBusiness professional with over 25 years’ experience working with many top 200 companies in different industry sectors including retail, manufacturing, and transport.
+Bonnie is an accomplished and passionate supply chain and eBusiness professional with 30 years’ experience working with many top 200 companies in different industry sectors including retail, manufacturing and transport.

 Her knowledge and expertise regarding supply chain digitalization underpins her current responsibilities for leading GS1 Australia’s engagement across a broad sector portfolio to enhance the digital capability of industry through the adoption of global data standards.